coder/coder/docs/templates/resource-persistence.md

-# Resource Persistence
+# Resource persistence

-By default, all Coder resources are persistent, but production templates **must** employ the practices laid out in this document to prevent accidental deletion.
+By default, all Coder resources are persistent, but production templates **must** use the practices laid out in this document to prevent accidental deletion.

 Coder templates have full control over workspace ephemerality.
 In a